 Mr. Gorwitz received a Bachelor of Arts Degree in Sociology from the University of Richmond and a Master of Science Degree in Human Resource Management from Troy State University.
 Additionally, Mr. Gorwitz holds two certifications: Senior Professional in Human Resources and Society for Human Resource Management – Senior Certified Professional.

 Call me at 757-890-3687 or

-The Human Resources Division is responsible for the maintenance of the pay and classification plan; the development of personnel policies and procedures, employee relations, and the administration of employee benefits such as hospitalization, retirement, life insurance, and unemployment.
-The division is also responsible for the County’s training program, the drug and alcohol testing program, and assisting with matters concerning employee safety.
+The Human Resources Department is responsible for the maintenance of the pay and classification plan; the development of personnel policies and procedures, employee relations, and the administration of employee benefits such as hospitalization, retirement, life insurance, and unemployment.
+The department is also responsible for the County’s training program, the drug and alcohol testing program, and assisting with matters concerning employee safety.
 One of our primary responsibilities is employment and recruitment.

 To apply for a job, please refer to the links on the left hand side of this page when following the steps below.
 All opportunities require an on line application.

 If you are experiencing problems with the website or the application process, please call our office immediately for assistance.
 If your problem occurs after normal business hours, please call the next business day.

 STEP 1 - GETTING STARTED

 Before you start, you will need: A computer with Internet access.
 Human Resources has one computer available for use in completing the online application.
 Public computers are also available at the York County Libraries.